-Although the most traditional way to sell a home in the US is to sell for full commission with a licensed realtor, there are several other affordable options that offer a wide range of services at much more affordable prices.
-Let’s review the best options for each of these paths.
+Although the most traditional way to sell a home is to sell for full commission with a licensed realtor, FSBO might be a good option depending on your situation.

-If you do decide to go this route, here are 8 simple but profoundly valuable steps to guide you through selling a house without a realtor:
+If you do decide to go this route, here are 3 things to consider:

 1) Selling FSBO Will Save You 2-4% in Commission

 Opting for an FSBO sale can save a significant amount of money that would otherwise go towards realtor commissions.
 Typically, realtor commissions range from 4 to 6%, split between the buyer’s and seller’s agents.
 By bypassing this traditional route, sellers can potentially save thousands of dollars, which is often the primary motivator behind FSBO sales.

 However, the path of FSBO is not always smooth.
 It requires a good understanding of the real estate market, pricing strategy, and legal paperwork.
 Unlike realtor-assisted sales, where the agent handles viewings, negotiations, and paperwork, in FSBO, these responsibilities fall squarely on the seller’s shoulders.
 This can be overwhelming, especially for those unfamiliar with real estate transactions.
 Moreover, realtors have networks and marketing channels that individual sellers do not, which can lead to a quicker sale.